Self-Stabilizing Snapshot Objects for Asynchronous Fail-Prone Network Systems: An Unbounded Self-stabilizing Non-blocking Algorithm

 \begin{proof} Claims~\ref{thm:neverRemoveS},~\ref{thm:GOSSIPregJS} and~\ref{thm:tsititTRS} prove the lemma. \begin{claim} The sequence $ssn_{i,\ell}$ is non-decreasing. \end{claim} \begin{claimProof} Algorithm~\ref{alg:disCongif} only increments (line~\ref{ln:prevSsnGetsRegSsnPlusOne}), and assigns (lines~\ref{ln:ssnPlusOne} and~\ref{ln:sendSNAPSHOTackRegSsn}) $ssn$ values.
 Thus, the claim is true, because the value of this field is never decremented during $R$. \end{claimProof}

 The proofs of Claims~\ref{thm:GOSSIPregJS} and~\ref{thm:tsititTRS} are followed by similar arguments to the ones that appear in the proofs of Claims~\ref{thm:GOSSIPregJ} and~\ref{thm:tsititTR}.

 \begin{claim} Let $m\in \mathit{channel}_{i,j}$ be a $\mathrm{SNAPSHOT}$ message on transit from $p_i$ to $p_j$ (during the first asynchronous cycles of $R$) that includes the filed $ssn$ with the value of $ssn_m$.
-Within $\bigO(1)$ asynchronous cycles, $ssn_{i} \geq ssn_{m'}$ including when $p_j$ raises the event $\mathrm{SNAPSHOT}(\mathnormal{regJ}, ssn_{m'})$. \end{claim}
+Within $\bigO(1)$ asynchronous cycles, $ssn_{i} \geq ssn_{m}$ including when $p_j$ raises the event $\mathrm{SNAPSHOT}(\mathnormal{regJ}, ssn_{m})$. \end{claim}

-\begin{claim} Let $m' \in \mathit{channel}_{j,i}$ be a $\mathrm{SNAPSHOTack}$ message on transit from $p_j$ to $p_i$ (during the first asynchronous cycles of $R$) and $ssn_{m'}$ the value of the $reg$ filed in $m'$.
+\begin{claim} Let $m \in \mathit{channel}_{j,i}$ be a $\mathrm{SNAPSHOTack}$ message on transit from $p_j$ to $p_i$ (during the first asynchronous cycles of $R$) and $ssn_{m}$ the value of the $reg$ filed in $m$.
 Within $\bigO(1)$ asynchronous cycles, $ssn_{i} \geq ssn_{m}$ including when $p_j$ raises the event $\mathrm{SNAPSHOTack}(\mathnormal{regJ}, ssn_m)$. \end{claim} This completes the proof of the lemma, which completes the proof of the theorem. \end{proof} \end{proof}

+Theorem~\ref{thm:closure1} shows Algorithm~\ref{alg:disCongif}'s termination and linearization properties.
+It also bounds the cost of $\sWrite()$ and $\sSnapshot()$ operations.
+Since termination is not always guaranteed, the latter bound considers the case in which the execution of Algorithm~\ref{alg:disCongif} includes no $\sWrite()$ operations.

 \begin{theorem}[\textbf{Algorithm~\ref{alg:disCongif}'s termination and linearization}] Let $R$ be an execution of Algorithm~\ref{alg:disCongif} that starts in system state $c$, in which the timestamps and snapshot sequence numbers are consistent (Definition~\ref{def:safeConfig}).
-Execution $R$ is legal with respect to the task of emulating snapshot objects. \end{theorem}
+Execution $R$ is legal with respect to the task of emulating snapshot objects.
+Moreover, every $\sWrite()$ operation has a cost measure of two (Section~\ref{ss:asynchronousCycles}).
+Furthermore, after the occurrence of the last $\sWrite()$ operation, the cost measure of a $\sSnapshot()$ operation is four. \end{theorem}

 \begin{proof} We start the proof by observing the differences between Algorithms~\ref{alg:0disCongif} and~\ref{alg:disCongif}.
 Note that Algorithms~\ref{alg:0disCongif} and~\ref{alg:disCongif} use the same variables.
 Any message that Algorithm~\ref{alg:0disCongif} sends, also Algorithm~\ref{alg:disCongif} sends.
 The only exception are gossip messages: Algorithm~\ref{alg:disCongif} sends gossip messages, while Algorithm~\ref{alg:0disCongif} does not.
 The two algorithms differ in line~\ref{ln:tsRegMaxTsRegTs}, lines~\ref{ln:deleteSNAPSHOTack} to~\ref{ln:sendGossip} and line~\ref{ln:GOSSIPupdate}.